 Mains electricity in Ecuador is 110 V, and the local plugs have two flat pins.
 This means you will need to take a travel adapter with you.

-The international dialling code for Ecuador is +593.
-It can be expensive to call home to Europe from Ecuador.
-Ask your own mobile service provider about coverage and call charges.
+The international country code for Ecuador is +593.
+It can be expensive to call home from Ecuador.
+Check coverage and prices for calls using your own mobile service provider.

 The cuisine of Ecuador features a good deal of fish and seafood.
 One of the local delicacies is ‘ceviche’ – raw fish marinated in lime juice.
 Many places also serve Guinea pig, which has been considered a delicacy since Inca times.
 There are all kinds of fresh and tasty fruit juices to try as well.